marijnh/Eloquent-JavaScript/21_skillsharing.md

 request timed out, so the function should just immediately start the next request.
-If the response is a normal 200 response, its body is read as ((JSON)) and passed to the callback, and its `ETag` header value stored for the next iteration.
+If the response is a normal 200 response, its body is read as ((JSON)) and passed to the callback, and its `ETag` header value is stored for the next iteration.

 ### The application